 - Perpetuation of a sense of community through social events, home visits, and participation in the ministries;

 - Respecting each other through valuing others' time, needs, and hopes.

-  - Educating our children and adults through Religious Education, Parochial School, Christian

-  Initiation of Adults and Children, Adult Faith Formation, Bible Study, Disciples on Mission, Liturgy

-  Preparing, and Sacramental Preparation Classes.
+- Educating our children and adults by: Religious Education, Parochial school, Christian Initiation of Adults and of Children, Adult Faith Formation, Bible Study, Disciples on Mission, Liturgy Planning, and Sacramental Preparation Classes.

-  To volunteer for Parish Ministries or to discuss how Saint Rose may be present to your faith

-  journey, kindly schedule a meeting with our Pastor.
+To volunteer for Parish Ministries or to discuss how Saint Rose may be present to your faith journey, kindly schedule a meeting with our Pastor.

 Our Lord and Savior lifted up his voice and said with incomparable majesty: "Let all men know that grace comes after tribulation.
 Let them know that without the burden of afflictions it is impossible to reach the height of grace.
 Let them know that the gifts of grace increase as the struggles increase.
 Let men take care not to stray and be deceived.
 This is the only true stairway to paradise, and without the cross they can find no road to climb to heaven."